napalm1/Oracle/README.md

 ## Features Overview

-- You can disable each primary feature group if you don't want it.
-- Detailed playtime tracking: Tracks join/quit timestamps, IPs, with checks for uncaught disconnects, and more.
+- Detailed **playtime tracking**: Tracks join/quit timestamps, IPs, with checks for uncaught disconnects, and more.
-- Supports servers behind BungeeCord proxies
+- Supports servers behind **BungeeCord**
 - Use `/played` to view the total playtime for a player
 - `/seen` command for viewing first join and most recent playtime
 - Easily check if a player `/ison`
-- Ban/unban support - stored in a database so it works cross-server.
+- **Cross-server ban/unban** - Full record of previous bans
-- Player warning system. `/warn` players for rule violation.
+- Player **warning system**. `/warn` players for rule violation.
 They're shown a highlighted message of the warning, and staff are alerted if a player gets more than three.
-- Log commands and world/coordinates of their use to console.
+- Log commands and world/coordinates of their use to console (turn off if using Prism)
 - Scheduled broadcast announcements (in-dev)

 (Coming soon: Better reports, stats, player history, in-game way to control announcements)